FreeUKGen/MyopicVicar/doc/Setting up new application using myopicvicar code.md

 This will be the same as used for reg except a different database name

 Step 6.
 Clone the myopicvicar code base into the folder from which you will run this application eg freecen

+Open a command window on that folder and run bundle install

 Step 7.
 Copy the files created in steps 1-5 into the config folder

 Step 8.
-Load the mongodb collections
+Load the mongodb collections having started mongodb as normal using the download links provided to you

+Start mongo in a command window on the application folder and use the database name from step 5

+create the indexes by pasting in the scripts index zip sent to you into mongo one at a time

 Step 9.
 Run rake assets:precompile to load the assets